Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

        + Analysis involves understanding the nature of the threat, its origin, its current reach and scope, and its potential trajectory.
        + Prioritization involves assessing the potential impact of the threat on the organization’s operations and data.
     4. Response and Remediation
-       + The response could involve various actions such as disabling a user/service/machine account, shutting-down or isolating affected systems, blocking malicious IP addresses, forcing an MFA check, or removing malware from the network.
+       + The goal of incident response is to contain and mitigate the damage that has already been caused.
+The response could involve various actions such as disabling a user/service/machine account, shutting-down or isolating affected systems, blocking malicious IP addresses, forcing an MFA check, or removing malware from the network.
-       + Remediation involves repairing any damage caused by the threat and restoring systems to their normal state.
+       + Remediation involves repairing any damage caused by the threat.
 This could involve tasks like rotating passwords, patching vulnerabilities, recovering lost data, or reinstalling compromised software and systems.
     5. Recovery and Learning
        + Recovery involves restoring business operations to normal and addressing any residual effects of the threat.
        + Learning involves conducting a post-incident analysis to understand what went wrong and how to prevent similar incidents in the future through process, technology and tools, and improved procedures.